City-Bureau/city-scrapers/docs/_docs/04-development.md

 $ cd city-scrapers
 ```

-**If you do not plan on doing any development, you can skip creating a fork and just clone the main City Bureau repo**
+**If you do not plan on doing any development, you can skip creating a fork and just clone the repo**

 ## Local Python3 and Virtualenv